Glasgow Sustainable Policy and Action Plan

 The Scottish Event Campus will host the UN Climate Change Conference 31 October to 12 November 2021.
 This is a globally significant event as the world comes together to address climate change.
 COP26 will be the biggest conference ever staged in Scotland, welcoming participants from all over the world.
 For more information on the conference visit the conference website.

-If you are a business operating in Glasgow, keep up to date with developments on the Get Ready Glasgow website.
+If you are a business operating in Glasgow, keep up to date with COP26 plans and the impact on the city and your business via Get Ready Glasgow.

 Supporting your business: